young entrepreneurs in india

 Customers or Clients are highly mobile.
 Young entrepreneurs in India must understand that the current market has alternatives for every product category.
 Therefore, one should understand their audience before exposing themselves to this diverse market.

-Tips to understanding the target audience better:
+Tips for understanding the target audience better:

 The following tips will help Young entrepreneurs in India understand their audience better –